ViralNotPrasad/DiscourseVisualizer-/README.md

 during the user interaction phase, and the entry form results (stored as form_result.pickle).
 * plots.ipynb - code to generate the plots from the data

+# Experiment -

+* experiment/* - contains the code to run the experiment, i.e. analysis of collected results